oliveirahenrique70/appsilon/README.md

 * ### ```test_biochemqc``` <a name="test_biochemqc"></a>

-Beyond the ```R``` pipelines described, the repository also contains tests created in ```Python```, intending to make sure the R pipelines are been correctly build.
-This test has the objective of checking the overall format of the input and output data, also the functionality present on the R pipeline.
+Beyond the pipelines described, the repository also contains tests created in ```Python```, intending to make sure the ```R``` pipelines are been correctly build.
+This test has the objective of checking the overall format of the input and output data, also the functionality present on the ```R``` pipelines.

 ## Tecnology